Bayesian Semiparametric Multivariate Density Deconvolution: Model Flexibility

 \begin{Thm} $\wt\F_{\bW} \subseteq L_{1}(\Pi_{\bW})$. \end{Thm}

-For space constraints, the technical details of the proofs of these results are deferred to Section \ref{sec: mvt proofs of theoretical results} of the Supplementary Materials.
-The proofs require that the number of mixture components $K$ be allowed to vary over $\nN$, the set of all positive integers, through priors, denoted by the generic $P_{0}(K)$, that assign positive probability to all $K\in \nN$.
-Posterior computation of such methods will be computationally intensive, specially in a complicated multivariate set up like ours.
-To reduce computational complexity, in our implementation we keep the number of mixture components fixed at finite values.
-This does not necessarily come at the expense of the flexibility shown by the theoretical results of this section, since the priors $P_{0}(K)$ play only minor roles in the proofs.
-Indeed, the most important steps in the proofs of these results are actually to show that mixture models with fixed but sufficiently large number of components can approximate any target function with any desired level of accuracy provided they satisfy the above mentioned regularity conditions.
-With additional clauses to specify the desired degree of accuracy and lower bounds on the number of mixture components, the statements of the theoretical results presented in this section can be modified to eliminate the dependence on the priors $P_{0}(K)$.
-We have not done this to keep the statements of the theoretical results short and clean and, more importantly, to be able to clearly explain the trivial roles the priors $P_{0}(K)$ play in the proofs that strengthen our arguments in favor of using mixtures with finite fixed number of components.
-We have deferred these discussions to Section \ref{sec: mvt finite vs infinite mixture models} of the Supplementary Materials.
+The proofs of these results are deferred to Section \ref{sec: mvt proofs of theoretical results} of the Supplementary Materials.
+The proofs require that the number of mixture components $K$ be allowed to vary over $\nN$, the set of all positive integers, through priors, denoted by the generic notation $P_{0}(K)$, that assign positive probability to all $K\in \nN$.
+Posterior computation for such methods will be computationally intensive, specially in a complicated multivariate set up like ours.
+In our implementation, we thus keep the number of mixture components fixed at finite values.